lunarc/lunarc_docs/docs/aurora_faq.md

 ## I have forgotten my login password for Aurora
 To receive a new password, please phone Lunarc support on 0462224454 (+46462224454 outside Sweden) from the mobile phone you have registered in [SUPR](https://supr.snic.se/person/).
 Additional questions will be asked to verify your identity.

+## Could your send my *one time password* to my new mobile phone number?
+Please enter the new phone number into [SUPR](https://supr.snic.se/person/) and raise a [support request](http://www.lunarc.lu.se/support/support_form) to update our internal database for this change.

 ## What is the maximum job time on Aurora?
 This has not been changed.
 We still allow batch jobs to ask for up to 168 hours, which is 7 days.